learn-co-curriculum/phase-1-array-element-finding/README.md

 ```

 Note that only the first argument — the current element in the array — is
-required.
-If (as in our example above) your callback function doesn't use the
+required for the callback function.
+If (as in our example above) your
-other two arguments, you can define your function with only one parameter:
+callback doesn't use the other two arguments, you can define your
+function with only one parameter.
+This will work as well:

 ```js